Costumes:

 "Then up rose Mrs. Cratchit, Cratchit’s wife, dressed out but poorly in a twice-turned gown, but brave in ribbons, which are cheap and make a goodly show for sixpence; and she laid the cloth, assisted by Belinda Cratchit, second of her daughters, also brave in ribbons; while Master Peter Cratchit plunged a fork into the saucepan of potatoes, and getting the corners of his monstrous shirt collar (Bob’s private property, conferred upon his son and heir in honour of the day) into his mouth, rejoiced to find himself so gallantly attired, and yearned to show his linen in the fashionable Parks." -- Charles Dickens, A Christmas Carol

-Men: Gentlemen should provide themselves with dark pants, a white button up shirt, and some kind of black or brown shoes or boots.
+Men: Gentlemen should provide themselves at least with dark pants, a white button up shirt, and some kind of black or brown shoes or boots.
 If you don't have boots, try to wear some kind of smooth-soled dress shoes.
-Tennis shoes will not work because they are both out of period and have too much tread to be able to dance well.
-Since the historic time period of Colorado's bid for statehood was from 1860 to 1876, you may dress up as a Victorian gentleman, a frontiersman, mountain men, westerners, cowboy, or such garb.
+Athletic shoes will not work because they are both out of period and have too much tread to be able to dance well.
+Since the historic time period of Colorado's bid for statehood was from 1860 to 1876, you are encouraged to dress up as a Victorian gentleman, frontiersman, soldier, mountain man, westerner, cowboy, or such garb.

-Women: All young ladies will need to provide themselves with a Victorian ball gown appropriate to the historic era of 1860-1876 Colorado statehood.
-This can be done by altering something you already have; it can be borrowed, rented or purchased inexpensively from a thrift store.
+Women: All young ladies will need to provide themselves with a Victorian ball gown appropriate to 1860-1876, the historic era of Colorado statehood.
+Many young ladies enjoy the opportunity to put their sewing skills to use to make exactly what they want.
+Other alternatives are to alter clothing you already have, or to borrow, rent, or purchase antique or costume items from a thrift store.

 For seamstresses, Butterick/McCall's/Simplicity have several period patterns available.
-Please keep in mind that all dresses should be modest and not overly emphasize one's figure, which (despite the impression some movies give) is in accordance with historical accuracy.
+Please keep in mind that all dresses should be modest and not overly emphasize one's figure.
+Despite the impression some movies give, modesty is in accordance with historical accuracy.

 Other Resources - find historically accurate costumes and information on historical clothing and how to wear it at the following websites:

 - Blockade Runner 40 years of providing "wall to wall American Civil War" items for reenactors and history buffs.
-Take a look at the 1800s how-to videos.
+Take a look at their entertaining 1800s how-to videos such as the one on how to wear a sash and saber.

 - River Junction A 50-year-old 19th-century dry goods store with an emphasis on the Old West.
 This company designs and produces most of their own products based on their own research.